NuGet/NuGetGallery/docs/Using-AAD.md

 1. Select "New registration".
 1. For "Supported account types", select "Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)".

 > ⚠ **NOTE**: This allows any Azure Active Directory or personal account to create an account and publish packages to your on-prem gallery.
-If you'd like to authenticate with only specific directory (the "Single tenant" option), you will need to make a code change later.
+If you'd like to authenticate with a specific directory (the "Single tenant" option), you will need to make a code change later.

 1. For "Redirect URI", select "Web" with value `https://<Your domain>/users/account/authenticate/return`.
 1. Press "Register" to create the application.